 As the military evolves into a force centered on sophisticated platforms with high bandwidth needs used to support networked operations at greater distances, satellite communications will become an increasingly important capability.
 In conclusion, the utilization of space has increasingly become a necessary prerequisite for many other types of contingencies, particularly those at the upper end of the war-fighting spectrum.
 Complete resilience against a broad range of changing counter-space threats, taking into account the emerging realities of space as a contested battlefield.
-This entails creating a satellite constellation in space that is optimized to withstand anti-satellite operations that may use a variety of direct-ascent missiles, electronic warfare (jamming), and co-orbital anti-satellite operations.
+This entails creating a airborne satcom market satellite constellation in space that is optimized to withstand anti-satellite operations that may use a variety of direct-ascent missiles, electronic warfare (jamming), and co-orbital anti-satellite operations.

 One of the most difficult problems with airborne COTM is providing high-speed communication through small mobile antennas.
 Low gain characteristics are a need for COTM sub-one meter antennas.
 To ensure that the receiving terminal can hear the remote above the background noise emitted when the satellite amplifies the signal, more power is needed.
 Small antennas used to transmit these high-rate messages sometimes interfere with nearby satellites that may be operating at the same frequency and polarization.
 Proliferation of UAV systems will significantly influence the growth of the market.
-Miniaturization of

-Get SAT Acquires Multi-Million Dollar Contract with US Government.
+Airborne SATCOM market reports, Get SAT Acquires Multi-Million Dollar Contract with US Government.
 Get SAT, a pioneer in lightweight satellite communication terminals for ground, airborne, and maritime applications, today announced that, in collaboration with R4 Integration, the leading supplier of airborne roll-on/roll-off communication systems for U.S. and partner government aircraft, it has received a multi-million dollar contract from a U.S. Government agency to provide satellite communication for C-130 aircraft.

-Airborne ISR Satcom Services Contract for $52 Million Awarded to ViaSat.
+Airborne SATCOM market reports, Airborne ISR Satcom Services Contract for $52 Million Awarded to ViaSat.
 Utilizing Ku- and Ka-band satcom communications, typical operational data rates off the aircraft vary from 1 to 8 Mbps.
 These systems have flown over 500,000 mission hours on over 300 government aircraft, including the C-130, C-17, U-28, and different King Air variants.

-As part of the Navy’s Take Charge and Move Out (TACAMO) Weapons System, Collins Aerospace has been given the contract to create a Very Low Frequency (VLF) communication system for the E-6B Recapitalization Program (E-XX).
+Airborne SATCOM market analysis, as part of the Navy’s Take Charge and Move Out (TACAMO) Weapons System, Collins Aerospace has been given the contract to create a Very Low Frequency (VLF) communication system for the E-6B Recapitalization Program (E-XX).
 For the upgrading of the aerial VLF system in support of the capabilities needed by the Airborne Strategic Command, Control, and Communications Program Office (PMA-271), the contract offers developmental design and risk reduction engineering work.
 The system that was created as a result of the development work has improved security features to handle advanced and new threats.
 In order to comply with SWaP-C standards for VLF system integration into a C-130J-30 aircraft as part of initial platform testing, this risk reduction effort is being made.